peter88213/yw-renumber/docs/usage.md

 - launch the program by double-clicking on the program/link icon, or
 - launch the program by dragging a yWriter project file and dropping it on the program/link icon.

-The report generator processes .yw5, .yw6 and .yw7 project files.
+*yw-renumber* processes .yw7 project files.
 If no yWriter project is specified by dragging and dropping on the program icon, the latest project selected is preset.
 You can change it with **Select File**.

-The report options are set by ticking checkboxes.
+The style options are set by ticking checkboxes and filling out forms.
 On program startup, the latest options selected are preset.

-When the yWriter project is selected and the options are set, you can launch the report generator with **Create report**.
-A HTML report file is created in the yWriter project folder, and a web browser window opens to show it.
-If a report file already exists, you will be asked before it is overwritten.
+When the yWriter project is selected and the options are set, you can launch the renumbering with **Renumber chapter**.
+The new chapter titles are written directly into the yWriter project file.
+If the project is open in yWriter, you will be asked to exit yWriter first.

-If you wish to keep a report, you can save it under a different name from within the web browser.

-You can generate as many reports with different options as you like without exiting the program in between.
-Note, however, that a new tab may be created in the web browser each time, so that you can also see earlier reports for which there is no longer a file.

 ### Options

-#### Level options
+#### Chapters

+By default, all normal chapters are renumbered, which are displayed in thin green text in the yWriter chapter list.
+If you wish to exclude chapters from the numbering, you can change temporarily their type to *"ToDo"* or *"Notes"*, or mark them temporarily *"unused"*.
+Another option is to mark them as *section beginnings* (see below).

+- **Include Section beginnings** -- Include chapters marked *"This chapter begins a new section"* in the yWriter chapter dialog.
-- **Include chapters** -- Create table rows for chapters as specified below.
+- **Include "unused" chapters** -- Include chapters marked *"Unused"* in yWriter.
-- **Include scenes** -- Create table rows for scenes as specified below.

-#### Type options
+#### Styles

-- **Include normal** -- Create a table row for every "normal" chapter or scene.
-- **Include unused** -- Create a table row for every "unused" chapter or scene.
-- **Include notes** -- Create a table row for every chapter or scene marked "Notes" or "Info".
-- **Include todo** -- Create a table row for every chapter or scene marked "ToDo" (.yw7 only).
-- **Include unexported** -- Create table rows for scenes that won't be exported as RTF from yWriter.
+- **Arabic numbers** -- 1, 2, 3 ...
+- **Roman numbers** -- I, II, III ... (case can be set)
+- **Written out in English** -- ONE, TWO, THREE ... (case can be set)
+- **Uppercase** -- All characters of the number are uppercase.
+- **Capitalized** -- The first character of the number is uppercase, the others are lowercase.
+- **Lowercase** -- All characters of the number are lowercase.

+Note: The case options do not apply to the prefix and suffix.

-#### Columns
+#### Add to number

-- **Title** -- Create a column for chapter/scene titles.
-- **Description** -- Create a column for chapter/scene descriptions.
-- **Viewpoint** -- Create a column for scene viewpoints.
-- **Tags** -- Create a column for scene tags (comma separated).
-- **Notes** -- Create a column for scene notes.
-- **Date** -- Create a column for either specific date or day.
-- **Time** -- Create a column for either specific time or hour/minute.
-- **Duration** -- Create a column for days, hours, minutes the scene lasts.
-- **A/R-Goal-Conflict-Outcome** -- Create four columns (A/R, Goal etc.)
-- **Ratings** -- Create four columns (scene rating 1-4).
-- **Word count** -- Create a column for scene word count.
-- **Letter count** -- Create a column for scene letter count.
-- **Status** -- Create a column for scene status (Outline, Draft etc.)
-- **Characters** -- Create a column for characters in scene (comma separated).
-- **Locations** -- Create a column for locations in scene (comma separated).
-- **Items** -- Create a column for items in scene (comma separated).
+- **Prefix** -- A string preceding all numbers.
+- **Suffix** -- A string following all numbers.

 ## Configuration file